 ``PolyBioSkin will develop and validate pilot processes for producing prototypes for three globally significant, high performance, skin-contact, bio-based products: diapers, beauty masks and wound dressings``

-Subscribe to the 4-monthly PolyBioSkin newsletter to receive up-to-date information on the project, insights into biopolymer research, an agenda of relevant events and conferences, and much more.
+Subscribe to the PolyBioSkin newsletter to receive up-to-date information on the project, insights into biopolymer research, an agenda of relevant events and conferences, and much more.